xrfang/restique/README.md

 1. There are a few command-line options not to be used in the configuration file:
     - `-dsn-init`: used to create a DSN configuration template
 	- `-user` and `-pass`: used to create or update user authentication
+1. RESTIQUE offers the capability to execute SQL query on multiple databases, which I call "parallel execution".
+To enable this feature, configure a special "combined" DSN in the configuration file, e.g.:

+        "combined": {
+			"driver": "[multi]",
+			"dsn": "conn1,conn2",
+			"memo": "this is a combined DSN"
+		}
+   In the above configuration, `[multi]` is the special name to identify a combined DSN, `conn1,conn2` are defined DSNs, which themselves cannot be combined.
+Also note that although I call it "parallel", the query actually takes place sequentially, i.e., conn1, then conn2...
+If any error happens, RESTIQUE returns immediately, there is NO transaction amongst multiple databases.

 ## APIs